 ONE DROP OF BLACK

-BLACK BEAUTY, BLUE EYES
+AFRICAN AMERICAN, BLUE EYES

-Vanessa Williams’ ethnicity and race heritage became an issue on September 17, 1983 when, as a 20-year-old college student, she made history in becoming the first African American to win the prestigious Miss America pageant.
+Vanessa Williams’s ethnicity and race heritage became an issue on September 17, 1983 when, as a 20-year-old college student, she made history in becoming the first African American to win the prestigious Miss America pageant.
 But her reign was cut short after a set of nude pictures of her were published in Penthouse magazine, forcing her to resign.
 But this was not the only controversy that surrounded the young student.
 Her light skin and blue eyes incurred the disdain of sections of the African American community, who argued that, aesthetically, she was not “black” enough.
-“Until you get a Miss America with Negro features, I don’t think you can say color was irrelevant to her selection,” said Dr Alvin Poussaint, associate professor of psychiatry at Harvard Medical School, shortly after Williams’s victory.
+“Until you get a Miss America with Negro features, I don’t think you can say colour was irrelevant to her selection,” said Dr Alvin Poussaint, associate professor of psychiatry at Harvard Medical School, shortly after Williams’s historic victory.

 “A lot of people thought I wasn’t representative of a true African American since I didn’t have dark eyes and dark hair, and wasn’t brown-skinned,” Williams recalled.
 “So there was a division.
 It was hurtful to me initially, because this is the way I was born.
 These are the eyes I was given and this is the hair colour I was given.
 I don’t enhance it.”

-WILLIAMS' ETHNICITY?
+VANESSA WILLIAMS' ETHNICITY?
 ASK GOOGLE

-*VANESSA WILLIAMS'S ETHNICITY ACCORDING TO GOOGLE SEARCH
+*VANESSA L WILLIAMS' ETHNICITY ACCORDING TO GOOGLE SEARCH

-The number of people worldwide who Google the question, “Is Vanessa Williams black?” each month.
+The number of people worldwide who Google the phrase, “Vanessa Williams ethnicity” each month.